bopher/http/README.md

 ### Rate Limiter

-This middleware limit maximum request to server.
+This middleware limit maximum request to server. this middleware send `X-LIMIT-UNTIL` header on locked and `X-LIMIT-REMAIN` otherwise.

 ```go
 // Signature: